It’s the first days of spring of 2015. Meeting with the park’s team, discussing the changes that have happened and their plans for future development.

 Realizing that there is no distinct line between recreation, entertainment, eating and sports.
 But what else is there in this cloud of possible options?

 For example, there is the required level of activity, sweating vs no sweating.
 Pedaling a bike means spending time more actively than sitting at a library.
 Looking at all the objects in the park through the prism of this metaphor.
 Coming up with a fun slider borrowed from video editing software.
 Slow motion vs timelapse.
+Using an Iconwerk slider to illustrate the idea.

 All the “relaxed” activities will be on the tortoise side.
 They will include all the sights to see, the library, the zones where you can seat on a bench and quietly rest.
 All the active options will be next to the hare: trampolines, extreme sports, the skate park, bicycle rental, amusement rides.
 The default position of the slider in the middle will show all the options in a single feed.
 This mixed list of results will help visitors discover something new.